Gigahawk/journal/Toyota mileage.md

 50.7 to highest mark
 262.5 to half tank
 431.5 for light to turn on, drove for a little bit and light was gone

+Refill

+About 50 to highest mark?
+Indicator went back up after reaching it at 39.2